zacharygriffee/echo-prop/readme.md

 - Automatically creates RxJS observables for property changes.
 - Supports configurable replay counts for observable history.
 - Optional validation for property updates.
+- Option to use existing property values as the initial value.
+- Configurable logging for validation failures.

 ## Installation